CodeTornato/chatgpt_prompt/README.md

   generating image with chatgpt API,kind of like midjourney, but quality is not as good as midjourney.

-  chat-gpt with the custom personality
+  chat-gpt with the custom personality,initial prompt